dstar55/100-words-design-patterns-java/README.md

 ##### <a id="TemplateMethod"></a>TemplateMethod
 * Motivation

-Imagine that we need to implement application which does various operations on a database.
-We decided to use JDBC, which is standard Java interface for accessing the relational database.
+Imagine that we need to implement an application which performs various operations on a database.
+We decide to use JDBC, which is a standard Java interface for accessing a relational database.
-Using JDBC, for database operation, let's say read operation via select SQL statement, user must execute following steps:
+Using JDBC for database operations (for example, a read operation via select SQL statement), the user must execute following steps:

 * connect to database
 * execute SQL statement